Toronto to see up to 25 centimetres of snowfall by tomorrow morning

 Frigid temperatures today and tomorrow are expected to give way to warmer weather later this week.

-Toronto will see a high of -6 C today but it will feel closer to -14 with the wind chill this afternoon.
-A high of -7 is in the forecast for Tuesday but wind chill values will make it feel like -18.
+A low of -9 is expected overnight, but that will feel closer to -12 with the wind chill.
+A high of -7 is in the forecast for Tuesday but the wind chill will make it feel like -18.

 On Wednesday, Toronto will see sunshine and a high of -3 C and temperatures are expected to hover around the freezing mark on Thursday, Friday, Saturday, and Sunday.